cekit/cekit/docs/descriptor.rst

 Image descriptor file
 =====================

-Most important, user facing part of Concreate is the descriptor file.
+Most important, user facing part of Cekit is the descriptor file.
 We use `YAML <http://yaml.org/>`_ format which is easy to read and edit by humans but still machine parseable.